Jump Ahead

 Do you need an anti-cancer plan?

-Because cancer is recognised as one of the top 5 leading causes of death in Australia, a cancer diagnosis can be covered by a Crisis/Trauma insurance policy, designed to pay a lump sum of money upon a specific level of diagnoses.
+Because cancer is recognised as one of the top 5 leading causes of death in Australia, a cancer diagnosis can be covered by a Crisis/Trauma insurance policy, designed to pay a lump sum of money upon a specific level of diagnosis.

 Pro Tip: This is not an area that's suitable for a DIY approach, so use a Risk Insurance specialist like Sapience Financial for advice.